aai-institute/practical-ai-act/docs/readers-guide.md

 ## Navigation

-Due to the connections between requirements originating from the AI Act and engineering best practice being a core value of this project, we want to provide an easy navigation between these sections.
-As there is no clear one-to-one relation (it is more many-to-one or one-to-many) between requirements and engineering practice, the challenge is to find a good representation, which makes it easier to handle the complexity.
-If you view this as a network and the practices and requirements are being the knots, then it is import to make the edges between those explicit.

-On the section pages [Engineering practice](engineering-practice/index.md) resp.
-[AI Act Conformity](conformity/index.md), you will find overview tables, which summarize these connections.
-Moreover, on every page in these sections you find info boxes ([Compliance Information Boxes](#compliance-information-boxes) in the [Engineering practice](engineering-practice/index.md) section, resp.
-[Engineering Information Boxes](#engineering-information-boxes) in the [AI Act Conformity](conformity/index.md) section) giving more details on the linking.
+A key goal of this project is making connections between AI Act requirements and engineering best practices explicit.
+Since these relationships are often many-to-many rather than one-to-one, the website uses multiple navigation tools to help you explore these connections:

+-   _Overview Tables_: Both the [Engineering practice](engineering-practice/index.md) and [AI Act Conformity](conformity/index.md) sections contain summary tables showing the relationships between practices and requirements.

+-   _Information Boxes_: Each page in these sections includes specialized information boxes:
+    -   Pages in [Engineering practice](engineering-practice/index.md) include [Compliance Information Boxes](#compliance-information-boxes) linking to _relevant AI Act requirements_
+    -   Pages in [AI Act Conformity](conformity/index.md) include [Engineering Information Boxes](#engineering-information-boxes) linking to _relevant engineering practices_

+These tools help you navigate the complexity of implementing AI Act requirements through sound engineering practices, allowing you to move seamlessly between legal requirements and their technical implementations.

 ### Compliance Information Boxes